-My parents baptised me three months after I was born.
+My parents baptized me three months after I was born.
 I don’t remember it.
 I wasn’t asked if I wanted to be baptized or not, nor would I have been able to understand or respond.
 And, I’m grateful that they did.

 We decided to do the same for you.
 We carefully chose godparents and asked your grandfather, a deacon, to baptize you.
 It was a very special day with many friends and family, and you won’t remember any of it.
 It can’t be undone.
 You didn’t have a say.

-If you’re ever jealous at Easter when you see others baptised with their own free will and old enough to remember it, please remember why we did what we did and heartily renew your baptismal promises.
+If you’re ever jealous at Easter when you see others baptized with their own free will and old enough to remember it, please remember why we did what we did and heartily renew your baptismal promises.

 Some might think that baptism is more for the parents than the child, but “as nurturers of the life that God has entrusted” to us, we chose this for you, believing that is was best (1251).
 Christians since the beginning of the Church have believed the same.